lolzone13/lolzone13/README.md

-I'm currently a sophomore at IIT Guwahati majoring in electronics and communication with a minor in computer science.
+I'm currently a junior at IIT Guwahati majoring in electronics and communication with a minor in computer science.

 I'm currently interested in ML and Algorithms and looking to learn a bit of web development.
 I also enjoy competitive programming.
 <br>